jamesquinn00/LAP2-blogposting/README.md

 * Clone the repo.
 * To run server, CD into api folder and `docker compose up`.
-* Open a new terminal, right click on the index.html file and select 'Open with Live Server' to view the website.
+* Right click on the index.html file and select 'Open with Live Server' to view the website.

 ## Technologies